Sometimes Reliable Spanners of Almost Linear Size: Introduction

-The main interest in spanners is to show that they posses further desirable properties beyond short connections, such as failure resistance, small weight, small diameter or bounded degree to mention some without completeness.
-We focus our attention to construct spanners that can survive massive failures of vertices.
-The most studied notion is fault tolerance \cite{lns-eacft-98, lns-iacft-02, l-nrftg-99}, which provides a properly functioning residual graph if there are no more failures than a predefined parameter $k$.
-It is clear, that a $k$-fault tolerant spanner must have $\Omega\pth{kn}$ edges to avoid small degree nodes, which can be isolated by deleting their neighbors.
+Here, we construct spanners that can survive massive failures of vertices.
+The most studied notion is fault tolerance \cite{clns-nds-15,lns-eacft-98,lns-iacft-02,l-nrftg-99,s-ofts-14}, which provides a properly functioning residual graph if there are no more failures than a predefined parameter $k$.
+Formally, a $t$-spanner is \emphw{$k$-fault tolerant} if the graph remains a $t$-spanner after any $k$ vertices are deleted.
+It is clear, that a $k$-fault tolerant spanner must have~$\Omega\pth{kn}$ edges to avoid small degree nodes, which can be isolated by deleting their neighbors.
 Therefore, fault tolerant spanners must have quadratic size to be able to survive a failure of a constant fraction of vertices.

 Another notion is robustness \cite{bdms-rgs-13}, which gives more flexibility by allowing the loss of some additional nodes by not guaranteeing $t$-paths for them.
-For a function $f:\NN \xrightarrow{} \Re^+$ a $t$-spanner $\Graph$ is $f$-robust, if for any set of failed points $\BSet$ there is an extended set $\EBSet$ with size at most $f\pth{\cardin{\BSet}}$ such that the residual graph $\Graph\setminus\BSet$ has a $t$-path for any pair of points $\pa,\pb \in \PS \setminus \EBSet$.
+For a function~$f:\NN \xrightarrow{} \Re^+$ a $t$-spanner $\Graph$ is $f$-robust, if for any set of failed points $\BSet$ there is an extended set $\EBSet$ (that contains $\BSet$) with size at most $f\pth{\cardin{\BSet}}$ such that the residual graph $\Graph\setminus\BSet$ has a $t$-path for any pair of points~$\pa,\pb \in \PS \setminus \EBSet$.
 The function $f$ controls the robustness of the graph - the slower the function grows the more robust the graph is.
-The benefit of robustness is that a near linear number of edges are enough to achieve it, even for the case when $f$ is linear, there are constructions with nearly $\Of(n\log n)$ edges.
-For $\epsR\in(0,1)$, a spanner that is $f$-robust with $f(k)=(1+\epsR)k$ is a \emph{$\epsR$-reliable} spanner \cite{bho-spda-19}.
-This is the strongest form of robustness, since the dilation can increase for only a tiny additional fraction of points beyond $t$.
+For~$\epsR\in(0,1)$, a spanner that is $f$-robust with~$f(k)=(1+\epsR)k$ is a \emph{$\epsR$-reliable} spanner~\cite{bho-spda-20}.
+This is the strongest form of robustness, since the dilation can increase beyond $t$ only for a tiny additional fraction of points.
 The fraction is relative to the number of failed vertices and controlled by the parameter $\epsR$.

+For the sake of simplicity of exposition, we omit the $\epsR$ and $t$ parameters when they are understood from the context.
+Thus, in the following, a \emph{reliable spanner} is a shorthand for a $\epsR$-reliable $t$-spanner.